 To achieve ECRA's objectives the government has charged it with certain responsibilities that are delineated in the Electricity Law and the Authority's Charter.
 Specifically, these responsibilities cover four areas as follows:

-Supply Matters: issuing licenses for generation, transmission, distribution, retailing and trading of electricity and cogeneration services as well as production, trading, and transportation of desalinated water; monitoring licensees' compliance with their license requirements and conditions; development of unified regulatory accounting and reporting procedures for electricity, cogeneration and desalination providers; coordination of the infrastructure of the electricity and water desalination industry and development of the expansion plans of these industries.
+Supply Matters: issuing licenses for generation, transmission, distribution, retailing and trading of electricity and cogeneration services as well as production, trading, and transportation of desalinated water; monitoring licensees' compliance with their license requirements and conditions; development of unified regulatory accounting and reporting procedures for electricity, cogeneration and desalination providers; coordination of the infrastructure of the electricity and water desalination sector and development of the expansion plans of these industries.

-Technical Issues: developing and issuing best practice codes and standards, insuring adequacy of the R&D activities of the electricity and water desalination industry, promoting energy conservation measures and handling other relevant technical matters in coordination with the relevant authorities.
+Technical Issues: developing and issuing best practice codes and standards, insuring adequacy of the R&D activities of the electricity and water desalination sector, promoting energy conservation measures and handling other relevant technical matters in coordination with the relevant authorities.